Renovations begin at Kannapolis' Gem Theatre - Salisbury Post

 The iconic Gem Theatre marquee was originally constructed in 1936.
 Neon lighting will be replaced and original colors such as the famous blue on the marquee will be used to restore it accurately to its 1936 condition.

-The theatre will be closed during the renovations and will reopen in time for the summer movie blockbusters.
+The theater will be closed during the renovations and will reopen in time for the summer movie blockbusters.

 “This is one of our most significant historical landmarks and our goal is to ensure it remains an integral part of our new downtown,” said Kannapolis Mayor Darrell Hinnant.
-“These three projects are a result of the master plan we recently completed for the theatre.
-Over 4,000 people participated in the master plan surveys asking what improvements and programs could be incorporated into the function of the theatre.
+“These three projects are a result of the master plan we recently completed for the theater.
+Over 4,000 people participated in the master plan surveys asking what improvements and programs could be incorporated into the function of the theater.
 The response was wonderful, and we are pleased we can move forward with this first phase of improvements.”

-The city purchased the theatre property in 2015 as part of the downtown revitalization project.
+The city purchased the theater property in 2015 as part of the downtown revitalization project.
 The operations of the Gem Theatre are managed and owned by Steve Morris.

-“These renovations will ensure that the next generation of moviegoers in the City can experience first run new movies in a beautiful historic treasure,” Morris said.
+“These renovations will ensure that the next generation of moviegoers in the city can experience first run new movies in a beautiful historic treasure,” Morris said.

 China Grove Food Lion manager named finalist for one of company’s top awards